Dr Christina Kelly

-Within the Plymouth Business School, Christina is Programme Manager for the MSc International Hospitality Management degree, as well as, also being engaged with module leading and teaching.
-Module areas involved with include, Consumer Behaviour, Sustainability, Strategy, Management and Research Methods.
+Within the Plymouth Business School, Christina is engaged with module leading and teaching.
+Module areas involved with include, Consumer Behaviour, Food, Strategy, Management and Research Methods.
 Christina is also Co-Director for the Plymouth University Hotel School.

 Christina Kelly’s fields of interest for research are consumer behaviour, consumer expectations and management.
 Her PhD, which considered the impact of sociological factors on consumer expectations and behaviour, was completed in 2012.
 Currently, Christina is supervising a number of MSc dissertations and has been a member of PhD supervisory teams, as well as a Director of Studies.
 Christina is currently engaged in a MBA qualification by distance learning.